Str-iker/steamdeck-tailscale/README.md

 To update the version of tailscale, re-execute the installer

-Game streaming does work without having to do anything extra.
-This has been tested.
 ## Extras
 If you wish you can control Tailscale via the CLI by using the binaries under ~/tailscale/
 you will have to specify the custom sock path ~/tailscale/tailscaled.sock